Read Time: 35 minutes

 Competitive Pricing: Examples

-How do these competitive pricing strategies work in the business world?
+How do these different pricing strategies work in the business world?
 Here are some competitive pricing examples to illustrate their usage:

 Lower Price Strategy